SAP covers hot topics at TechCrunch’s Sept. 5 Enterprise show in SF – TechCrunch

 You can’t talk enterprise software without talking SAP, one of the giants in a $500 billion industry.
 And not only will SAP’s CEO Bill McDermott share insights at TC Sessions: Enterprise 2019 on September 5, but the company will also sponsor two breakout sessions.

 Now about those breakout sessions.
 They run in parallel to our Main Stage set and we have a total of two do-not-miss presentations for you to enjoy.
-On September 5, you’ll enjoy 3 breakout sessions – 2 from SAP and one from Pricefx.
-You can check out the agenda for TC Sessions: Enterprise, but we want to shine the light on the sponsored sessions to give you a sense of the quality content you can expect.
+On September 5, you’ll enjoy three breakout sessions –two from SAP and one from Pricefx.
+You can check out the agenda for TC Sessions: Enterprise, but we want to shine the light on the sponsored sessions to give you a sense of the quality content you can expect:

 - Innovating for a Super-Human Future

 Martin Wezowski (SAP) We talk about change, but what are the mechanics and the dynamics behind it?
 And how fast is it?
-The noted futurist will discuss what it means to be an innovator is transforming faster than before, and this transformation is deeply rooted in the challenges and promises between cutting edge tech and humanism.
+The noted futurist will discuss what it means to be an innovator is transforming faster than before, and this transformation is deeply rooted in the challenges and promises between cutting-edge tech and humanism.
 The symbiosis between human creativity & empathy and machine intelligence opens new worlds for our imagination in a time when “now” has never been so temporary, and helps us answer the question: “What is human, and what is work in a superhuman future?”
 (Sponsored by SAP)

-- Pricing From Day One
+- Pricing from Day One

-Madhavan Ramanujam (Simon Kucher and Partners, Gabriel Smith) and Darius Jakubik (Pricefx) A key ingredient distinguishing top performing companies is clear focus on price.
-To maximize revenue and profits, pricing should be a C level / boardroom consideration.
+Madhavan Ramanujam (Simon-Kucher & Partners, Gabriel Smith) and Darius Jakubik (Pricefx) A key ingredient distinguishing top performing companies is clear focus on price.
+To maximize revenue and profits, pricing should be a C-level / boardroom consideration.
 To optimize pricing, you should think about price when determining which products and features to bring to market; put the people, process and technology in place to optimize it; and maintain flexibility to adjust strategy and tactics to respond to changing markets.
 By doing so, companies unlock the single greatest profit lever that exists.
 (Sponsored by Pricefx)

 - Cracking the Code: From Startup to Scaleup in Enterprise Software

 Ram Jambunathan (SAP.iO), Lonnie Rae Kurlander (Medal), Caitlin MacGregor (Plum) and Dimitri Sirota (BigID) The startup journey is hard.
 Data shows that 70% of upstart tech companies fail, while only 1% of these startups will go on to gain unicorn status.
-Success in enterprise software often requires deep industry experience, strong networks, brutally efficient execution, and a bit of luck.
-This panel brings together three successful SAP.iO Fund-backed enterprise startups for an open discussion on lessons learned, challenges of scaling, and why the right strategic investors or partners can be beneficial even at early-stages.
+Success in enterprise software often requires deep industry experience, strong networks, brutally efficient execution and a bit of luck.
+This panel brings together three successful SAP.iO Fund-backed enterprise startups for an open discussion on lessons learned, challenges of scaling and why the right strategic investors or partners can be beneficial even at early stages.
 (Sponsored by SAP)

 TC Sessions: Enterprise 2019 takes place in San Francisco on September 5.
 It’s a jam-packed day (agenda here) filled with interviews, panel discussions and breakouts — from some of the top minds in enterprise software.
-Buy your ticket today and remember: you receive a free Expo-only pass to TechCrunch Disrupt SF 2019 for every ticket you buy.
+Buy your ticket today and remember: You receive a free Expo-only pass to TechCrunch Disrupt SF 2019 for every ticket you buy.